top of page

 This workshop is designed as an accessible introduction; however, some preliminary knowledge of quantitative research methods is recommended.

 Note: Practical examples employed in this workshop will be drawn from publicly available data from the World Bank, World Values Surveys, and Our World in Data.
-Please make sure to have a web-enable computer so that you can download sample datasets and other materials.
-All participants are also asked to arrive with STATA already installed on their devices.
-A trial license link will be shared in advance of the session for those who do not have an active STATA license.
+Please make sure to have a web-enable computer (with an internet connection*) so that you can download sample datasets and other materials.

 Suggested Readings & Resources